liberation/django-digitalpaper/README.md

 var reader = Reader({'publicationId':45});
 ```

-Note : For now, it requires a specific markup to work properly, refer to [base.html](digitalpaper/templates/digitalpaper/base.html)
+Note : For now, it requires a specific markup to work properly, refer to [the base template](digitalpaper/templates/digitalpaper/base.html)

 Colorbox
 --------